-Tree Corps is a pilot arboriculture workforce development program designed to provide valuable training and entry-level job placement for Cleveland residents in the tree care industry.
-Funded with a generous grant from the Cleveland Foundation, Tree Corps works to support Cleveland’s urban tree canopy on public and private property.
+Tree Corps is an arboriculture workforce development program designed to provide valuable training and entry-level job placement for Cleveland residents in the tree care industry.
+Funded with a generous grant from the Cleveland Foundation, Tree Corps works to support Cleveland’s urban tree canopy on public and private property while increasing Cleveland’s workforce capacity.

 “The creation of a thousand forests is in one acorn.”